Toni Cade Bambara: Death

 Bambara was diagnosed with colon cancer in 1993 and two years later died in Philadelphia, Pennsylvania.

 Awards and recognition

 In 1959, the year she graduated from college, Bambara earned the Long Island Star's Pauper Press Award for nonfiction.

-Awarded the Langston Hughes Medal in 1981.
+Bambara was awarded with the Langston Hughes Medal in 1981.

 Bambara was posthumously inducted into the Georgia Writers Hall of Fame in 2013.